RSE-Midlands/rse-midlands.github.io/content/docs/event-7th-april-2025.md

 Below is the agenda for the day.
 Please note that this is **provisional** and may change closer to the event.

+Registration and refreshments will be available from 09:00 and are an **optional** opportunity to catch up with colleagues before the day begins in earnest.
+Please aim to arrive in good time for the introductory talks at 10:00 (allowing some time for us to address any questions you might have about the day).

 | Time  | Activity                                                                 |
 | :---- | :----------------------------------------------------------------------- |
 | 09:00 | Registration and refreshments                                            |